-2 The prize was to be a theatrical engagement and, according to the article, he probability of subsequent marriage into the peerage.
+2 The prize was to be a theatrical engagement and, according to the article, the probability of subsequent marriage into the peerage.

 As he understood it, there were some 50 competitors, and there were 12 prizes of equal value, so that the average chance of success was about one in four.
 It was then said that the questions which might arise in the minds of the persons who had to give the decisions were so numerous that it was impossible to apply the doctrine of averages.
 He did not agree.
 Then it was said that if precision and certainty were impossible in any case it would be right to describe the damages as unassessable.
 He agreed that there might be damages so unassessable that the doctrine of averages was not possible of application because the figures necessary to be applied were not forthcoming.
-Several cases were to be found in the reports where it had been so held. but he denied the proposition that because precision and certainty had not been arrived at, the jury had no function or duty to determine the damages. . . .
+Several cases were to be found in the reports where it had been so held, but he denied the proposition that because precision and certainty had not been arrived at, the jury had no function or duty to determine the damages. . . .
 He (the Lord Justice) denied that the mere fact that you could not assess with precision and certainty relieved a wrongdoer from paying damages for his breach of duty.
-He would not lay down that in every case it could be left to the jury to assess the damages; there were cases where the loss was so dependent on the mere unrestricted volition of another person that it was impossible to arrive at any assessable loss from the breach.
+He would not lay down that in every case it could be left to the jury to assess the damages : there were cases where the loss was so dependent on the mere unrestricted volition of another person that it was impossible to arrive at any assessable loss from the breach.
 It was true that there was no market here; the right to compete was personal and could not be transferred.
 He could not admit that a competitor who found herself one of 50 could have gone into the market and sold her right to compete.
 At the same time the jury might reasonably have asked themselves the question whether, if there was a right to compete, it could have been transferred, and at what price.
 Under these circumstances he thought the matter was one for the jury.

 The attitude of the Lord Justice is clear.
 The plaintiff had evidently suffered damage, and justice required that she should be compensated.
 But it was equally evident, that, relative to the completest information available and account being taken of the arbiter's personal taste, the probability could be by no means estimated with numerical precision.
 Further, it was impossible to say how much weight ought to be attached to the fact that the plaintiff had been head of her district (there were fewer than 50 districts); yet it was plain that it made her chance better than the chances of those of the 50 left in, who were not head of their districts.
 Let rough justice be done, therefore.
 Let the case be simplified by ignoring some part of the evidence.
-The "doctrine of averages" is then applicable, or, in other words, the plaintiff's loss may be assessed at twelve-fiftieths of the value of the prize.
+The "doctrine of averages" is then applicable, or, in other words. the plaintiff's loss may be assessed at twelve-fiftieths of the value of the prize.1 our being able to measure them, it is not even clear that we are always able to place them in an order of magnitude.
+Nor has any theoretical rule for their evaluation ever been suggested.

-6. How does the matter stand, then?
+6. How does the matter stand, then ?
 Whether or not such a thing is theoretically conceivable, no exercise of the practical judgment is possible, by which a numerical value can actually be given to the probability of every argument.
-So far from justify.
+So far from